makrai/notes/li2310-nlp-for-x.md

   * Within these drugs, there are substructures which confer beneficial drug properties, and the knowledge about these properties are reported in millions of scientif papers
   * hE, existing LLMs are pretrained only from unstructured text
-  * inconsistencies in the literature.
+  * inconsistencies in the literature
 * domain-knowledge-empowered LLMs include development of a
   * lightweight adapter framework to select and integrate structured domain knowledge into LLMs (Lai+ 2023b),
   * data augmentation for knowledge distillation from LLMs in general domain to scientific domain (Wang+ 2023g), and
   * tool learning frameworks leveraging foundation models for more complicated sequential actions problem solving (Qin+ 2023; Qian+ 2023)

 ## 6.3 NLP for Education

-* eliciting the captured knowledge to generate lesson plans and materials.
+* eliciting the captured knowledge to generate lesson plans and materials
   * personalizing education and the educational experience with LLMs would al-
 * identifying and analyzing gaps in a student’s understanding or learning
   * apart from scoring essays or resps in dims eg fluency or sent struct
   * identifying keyspans
     (Mathias and Bhattacharyya, 2020; Takano and Ichikawa, 2022; Fiacco+ 2022)
     * Sandeep Mathias and Pushpak Bhattacharyya.
-2020.
-      Can neural networks automatically score essay traits?
+2020 Can neural networks automatically score essay traits?
       Wsh Innovative Use of NLP for Building Educational Applications, p 85–91
     * Shunya Takano and Osamu Ichikawa.
-2022.
+2022
       Automatic scoring of short answers using justification cues estim by BERT Wsh Innovative Use of NLP for Building Educational Applications (BEA 2022),
     * James Fiacco, Shiyan Jiang, David Adamson, and Carolyn Rosé.
-2022.
-      Toward automatic discourse parsing of student writing motivated by neural interpretation.
+2022 Toward automatic discourse parsing of student writing motivated by neural interpretation.
 In Proceedings of the 17th Wsh Innovative Use of NLP for Building Educational Applications, BEA 22
   * determine which parts of a freeform submission indicate a gap and
     * associate it with a learning goal provided by the teacher, without using specific (and costly to create) goldlabeled responses
     * which portions of the response are written by the student as opposed to copied from an AI assistant